buttburger1/WoW-1.12.1-ESP-Hack/README.md

 # WoW-1.12.1-ESP-Hack

 A work in progress built on VS2012, program uses DirectX 9 SDK libraries
+(Older stuff moved to old branch)

 May/7/2022 - WinAPI DLL Injector5
 -Bot can now gather, loot chests/crates, and especially mine nodes several times until no more